A direct word to men who keep choosing comfort over transformation.

 "She deserves better than a man who needs her to be his healing."

-Here is what nobody wants to name: you retreated from community and accountability not because life got busy, not because the group wasn't the right fit, not because you "graduated" from that season.
+You retreated from community and accountability not because life got busy, not because the group wasn't the right fit, not because you "graduated" from that season.

 "Comfort is the enemy of character.
 Every man who has ever stopped growing did so because something made stopping feel safe."